Research - OSF Study 1

 This technology is based on a long history of related systems derived from experimental observations by Daniel Cook and Nikola Tesla in the 1860-1900s (see patents) and repeated, confirmed, and developed through research and further patents by various pioneers over the last 150 or more years.

-The various uploaded documents cover previous exploratory work and two pre-publication papers, explaining the historical and technical background to the topic, and the technical strategy for a follow-up study, as well as documents that are part of the Pre-Registration process with the OSF.
+The various uploaded documents cover previous exploratory work and two pre-publication papers, explaining the historical and technical background to the topic, and the technical strategy for a follow-up study, as well as documents that were part of the Pre-Registration process with the OSF.

 One of various testing setups

-Charging LiFePO4 and Lead Acid AGM batteries
+Charging LFP and Pb-Acid AGM batteries using magnetic biasing

 Using a current scope meter to observe a charging waveform